ouspg/CompSec/Lab6_Digital_forensics/README.md

 >
 > *Interrogator: Sure*

 Technical investigator attachs Mallorys memory stick to his machine by using write-blocker device.
 Stick seems to be empty and freshly formatted as Mallory implied.
 Techincal investigator utilizes his tools to create raw disk-dump of that USB-stick and then gives it to you.

 Your task is next:
 * Recover RTF and PDF documents (4 of them total) and all of the content of them.
   * You must independently utilize your skills, creativity and hints from memory dump to decrypt PDF document content
-* Raw disk image can be found from TBA

 #### Hints and links

 Carve out deleted documents from disk and proceed on your task as you see fit.

 Useful tools
-* `foremost`, common tool for finding information inside files
+* `foremost`, common tool for recovering files
 * `scalpel`, another tool based on foremost
   * Learn to use custom configuring of it to carve files that foremost can not
 * Any hex editors/readers (for example Ghex and hexdump)
 * `hashcat`
-  * Brute-force utility for solving passwords from hashes, high amount of features targeting different types of passwords and encyptions
+  * Utility for recovering passwords, high amount of features for different situations
 * `rockyou.txt`
   * Enormous collection of commonly used passwords
-* `pdf2john.py` is utility for extracting hash information from PDF files.
+* `pdf2john.py` is utility for extracting hash information from PDF files

 Some hints:
 * Scalpel might sometimes produce broken files, try with another configurations or foremost
 * Some PDF-readers might not handle AES-256 encrypted PDF well.
 They claim that the password is incorrect even when it is not.
-Try with another reader (for example internet browser plugin reader).
+Try with another PDF-capable program (for example with internet browser).
 * Hashcat might require some other libraries to be installed before it runs correctly
 * Feel free to utilize any other tool you can find to solve these tasks

 ### D) Detecting and analyzing steganography